James McSweeney

-James Adam McSweeney (born 24 October 1980) is an English kickboxer and retired mixed martial artist.
-A professional MMA competitor since 2005, McSweeney is well known for being a cast member of Spike TV's The Ultimate Fighter: Heavyweights and competing in the UFC, but he has also competed in major European promotions such as KSW, Cage Rage and BAMMA.
+James McSweeney (born 24 October 1980) is a British retired kickboxer and mixed martial artist.
+A professional since 2005, McSweeney is best known for being a cast member of Spike TV's The Ultimate Fighter: Heavyweights and competing in the UFC, but he has also competed in major European promotions such as KSW, Cage Rage and BAMMA.

 Background

 Born in London to an Irish father and a Northern Irish mother, McSweeney started kickboxing in England when he was six years old.
 At 18, he finished school and moved to Amsterdam to train full-time in Dutch kickboxing.
-He joined Lucien Carbin's gym, and still trains with the team today.
-Team mates and sparring partners have included Alistair Overeem, Valentijn Overeem, and Tyrone Spong.
-An accomplished kickboxer and Muay Thai fighter, McSweeney has won numerous British, Dutch, European and World titles.
+He joined Lucien Carbin's gym, where teammates and sparring partners included Alistair Overeem, Valentijn Overeem, and Tyrone Spong.
+An accomplished kickboxer and Muay Thai fighter, McSweeney won numerous British, Dutch, European and world titles.

 Mixed martial arts career

 In 2006, McSweeney transitioned to mixed martial arts and moved in with The Ultimate Fighter coach Rashad Evans.
 The two quickly struck up a bond after McSweeney helped prepare Evans for his bout against Forrest Griffin in December 2008.
 While training for his fight against Travis Browne, McSweeney switched his camp from Jackson's Submission Fighting in Albuquerque, New Mexico to the Grudge Training Centre in Denver, Colorado to train full-time along with fellow UFC competitors Shane Carwin, Brendan Schaub and Nate Marquardt.
 McSweeney recently moved out of the Grudge Training Centre to return to the tutelage of European Muay Thai legend Lucien Carbin and to open up his own gym Sledgehammer MMA in Kent, England.